sass/sass-site/source/blog/030-request-for-comments-new-js-api.html.md

 ## Loggers

-The logger API gives users more fine-grained control over how and when warnings and debug messages are emitted.
-Unlike other aspects of this proposal, a `logger` option will also be added to the *old* API to allow users to control their messages there without needing to upgrade to the new API immediately.
+The logger API gives you more fine-grained control over how and when warnings and debug messages are emitted.
+Unlike other aspects of this proposal, a `logger` option will also be added to the *old* API to allow you to control your messages there without needing to upgrade to the new API immediately.

 A logger implements the following interface: